raychungno1/DataStructs/README.md

 	int size; /* total number of elements in hash table */ };
 ```
-The oaHASH implementation uses the following structure:
+The oaHash implementation uses the following structure:

 ---
 When analyzing runtimes:<br>